danny-o/take-home-tana-test/README.md

 **Approach**
 - Create new list then:
-- Add all elements whose indices are expected to decrease then those whose indices are expected to increase and return the new list
+- Add all elements expected to move to the beginning of the list then elements expected to move to the end of the list